LordDemonos/Quarm.Guide/_posts/2024-05-30-zeal-readme.md

 Note that some features, such as level recognition, are not currently supported with external data.

-The external map files must be placed in a `map_files` directory in the root everquest directory with zones named to match their short names (ie `map_files/commons.txt` contains the data for West Commonlands).
-An optional, `_1.txt` file (ie `map_files/commons_1.txt`) will also be parsed if present, so Brewall map files with POIs can be directly dropped in.
+The external map files must be placed in a `map_files` directory in the root game directory with zones named to match their short names (ie `map_files/commons.txt` contains the data for West Commonlands).
+If that short name file is present, it will also look for an optional `_1.txt` file (ie `map_files/commons_1.txt`) and parse it if present.
+Most Brewall map files with POIs can be directly dropped in (although any `_2.txt` or higher will be ignored).

 The external map support requires a format compatible with Brewall map data.
 ```